 Studies have not looked at whether using temazepam could make it harder to get pregnant.

-Talk with your healthcare providers before making any changes to this medication.
-If you take this medication regularly and then suddenly stop taking it, you could have withdrawal symptoms.
-We don’t know what effects withdrawal would have on a pregnancy.
-Your healthcare providers can help you decide if the benefit of taking this medication outweighs any possible risk to your pregnancy.
+Talk with your healthcare providers before making any changes to how you take your medication.
+If you take this medication regularly and then suddenly stop taking it (called “cold turkey”), you could have withdrawal symptoms.
+It is not known what effects, if any, withdrawal could have on a pregnancy.

 Does taking temazepam increase the chance for miscarriage?